The need for speed in customer service

 Mike Buhagiar, Head of Business Improvement at BT Global Services, discusses how speed can help build trust and improve consumer confidence in your customer service.

 At last week’s Customer Engagement Transformation Conference, we discussed the trend with Mike Buhagiar, Head of Business Improvement at BT Global Services.
 He told us the thirst for digital interaction comes down to a "need for speed".
-Speed in query recognition, speed in response time, and most important, speed in the problem resolution process.
+Speed in query recognition, speed in response time and, most importantly, speed in the problem resolution process.

 According to Mike, when done right, this helps build trust between the customer and the brand: “Over the course of five years, we’ve seen an increase in digitisation, with our customers going online.
 That immediacy is much more welcomed by the customer.
 They feel confident because they’re using the same channels we are and it builds trust.”